The plains are a beautiful green, like neatly mowed lawns dispersed with lone trees. The very trees that give Kenya’s Masai Mara its name.

 My guide David in the moonlight at the end of a special day.

-If ever you have an opportunity to visit an authentic unspoilt Masai Village such as this one, to see how life is lived, to have your life enriched, take it.
+If ever you have an invitation to visit a Maasai Village such as this one, to see how life is lived and to learn about this unique culture, take it.
 There are few greater privileges than time with these beautiful proud people.

 For more on Kenya, see here.